-While we provide emergency services 24 hours per day, our records counter is open from 9 a.m. until 4 p.m., Monday through Friday, for citizens to conduct business.
-The Public Front Counter is open from 9 a.m. to 5:30 p.m., Monday through Friday, and 9 a.m. to 4 p.m. on Saturday.
+While we provide emergency services 24 hours per day, our Records Counter is open from 9:00 a.m. until 4:00 p.m., Monday - Friday for citizens to conduct business.
+The Records Counter is closed on weekends and observed holidays.
+The Public Front Counter is open from 8:00 a.m. to 6:00 p.m.
+Monday - Friday and 9:00 a.m. to 4:00 p.m. on Saturday.

-You need to complete an application for release of information.
-We need the case report number or the date and location of the incident and the names of the parties involved in order to process your request.
+You will be asked to complete an application for release of information.
+It is helpful if you can provide the case report number or the date and location of the incident and the names of the parties involved in order to process your request.

 A valid photo identification/driver license of the involved party requesting the report is required to be presented upon pickup, or a copy must be submitted when requested by mail.

 You may mail or drop off your application with the $2 fee.
 The Records Bureau has 10 days to determine if copies will be provided.
-View the
+Complete the

 All states base their speed regulations on the Basic Speed Law: “No person shall drive a vehicle at a speed greater than is reasonable or prudent and in no event at a speed which endangers the safety of persons or property” (CVC 22350).